ainsleydev/website/content/work/royal-beauty/index.md

 the character behind Katherine at Royal Beauty with an emphasis on high quality beauty treatments.

 ## Design
-It goes without saying that having a massage is a relaxing experience, so we wanted to convey a sense of relaxation and tranquility in a soft UI and design.
+It goes without saying that having a massage is a relaxing experience, so we wanted to convey a sense of calm and tranquility in a soft UI and design.
 A serif font (Playfair Display) was used for the headings and titles to represent relaxation, whilst a sans-serif type (Open Sans) for the body copy makes the cards and other UI elements easy to read.
 A soft colour palette consisting of blue, green and turquoise helped to reinforce the relaxing design.
 The same hues